Breeds

 What Actually Makes A Dog “Smart”?

-Instinctive intelligence is the breed’s natural ability—like herding, guarding, or retrieving—that doesn’t require formal training.
-These traits are hardwired based on what the breed was developed to do.
+• Instinctive intelligence is a breed’s natural ability — like herding, guarding, or retrieving — that doesn’t require formal training.
+These traits are rooted in what the breed was originally developed to do.

-Adaptive intelligence refers to a dog’s ability to learn from its environment.
-Can they solve problems on their own?
-Do they recall solutions and adjust their behavior accordingly?
+• Adaptive intelligence refers to a dog’s ability to learn from its environment.
 Dogs high in adaptive intelligence often seem like they “figure things out.”

 Which Dog Breed Is The Smartest?